yihui/knitr/README.md

-While Sweave and related add-on packages like [**cacheSweave**](https://cran.r-project.org/package=cacheSweave) and [**pgfSweave**](https://cran.r-project.org/package=pgfSweave) are fairly good engines for literate programming in R, but I often feel my hands are tied, for example:
+While Sweave and related add-on packages like [**cacheSweave**](https://cran.r-project.org/package=cacheSweave) and [**pgfSweave**](https://cran.r-project.org/package=pgfSweave) are fairly good engines for literate programming in R, I often feel my hands are tied.
+For example:

 - I stared at the source code of Sweave and wished for hundreds of times that *if only I could easily insert* `[width=.8\textwidth]` *between*